 • 5 radio talk show hosts (4 House, 1 Senate), 6 radio or television broadcasters (5 House, 1 Senate), 7 reporters or journalists (5 in the House, 2 in the Senate), and a radio station manager and a public television producer (both in the House).
 OMG!

 • 9 accountants in the House and 2 in the Senate Really?
-Did they get fired from their “accountant” jobs for incompetence and therefore became eligible to add to the government’s inability to balance a checking account?
+Did they get fired for incompetence as accountants, thereby becoming eligible for government fiscal insanity?

 • 5 software company executives, all in the House.